Hey, you wandered over here.

 Incidentally, you should totally follow me on Twitter.

 I'm interested in web development, functional programming, simple communication mechanisms and plugging things together.
 My GitHub page has a few random things I've been working on.
-Recently, I've been going back to basics, playing with the fundamentals of languages and paradigms, attempting to break them and recreate them as something else.
-Usually to mess with people, though there's often a point to the project too.

 I tend to spend a lot of time thinking about processes and mechanisms for developing software the "right" way, whatever that might be.
 If you're interested in my musings, take a look at my blog.